November 5, 2014

 I have just kept informed by her daughter Englishjuls( https://www.facebook.com/julie.essex1?fref=ts )that our xanga friend MSB, Marie Burke passed away last night .

-This is of course a huge loss for her family but also for all of her Xanga friends such me.MSB (Marie Burke) enjoying a visit in Amiens and the boating on a canal in June 2005
+This is of course a huge loss for her family but also for all of her Xanga friends such me.

 She is sat at my side and behind are her daughter Englishjuls and her husband John.

-RIP Marie_________________________________________________________________________________________________________________
+RIP Marie

 October 27 , 2014